The year was 1932 and the small town of Wörgl in Austria was caught up in the great depression, just like the rest of the world.

 Some currencies that are in use are very domain specific.
 In Japan for example, they have the Fureai Kippu, a currency that can be earned by and spent on elderly care.
 It’s use has improved the lives of both the elderly and their caretakers by creating meaningful and lasting bonds between them.
 At the same time it creates an incentive for younger people to tend to the elderly and it saves on cost in Yen for the services provided.

-And the there are the complementary currencies almost every single one of us uses without even realizing it.
+And then there are the complementary currencies almost every single one of us uses without even realizing it.
 These are your frequent flyer points, the stamps you collect on your loyalty at the local butcher, eco cheques issued by the government, coins on Swarm, … All these currencies are designed in a way that is different from our main currency system … and they all work and they are all used by millions of people.
 They also seem to be avoiding the problems of our main currency system.
 Ever heard of a financial crisis with your frequent flyer points?
 You could argue that it has to do with the scale of its use but looking at these statistics, that scale might be way bigger than you think.

 The first successful player in this field was BitCoin, which got created in 2008.
 Initially many thought of it as the future of currency but it’s not there yet and I believe it will never get there in its current form due to some serious problems it has.

 The big advantage of BitCoin is that the system is owned and regulated by no one.
 Anyway, that’s the theory.
 It is very different from any other, centrally managed, monetary system though.
 BitCoins are generated by verifying transactions.
 This means that there is no central bank that is issuing new coins.
 Transactions are peer to peer so there is no middle man.
-Due to the block chain, a public ledger containing all transactions, it is also very fraud resistant because in order to alter the ledger one would have to hack into every copy of the ledger simultaneously.
+Due to the blockchain, a public ledger containing all transactions, it is also very fraud resistant because in order to alter the ledger one would have to hack into every copy of the ledger simultaneously.
 And there are a lot of copies out there.
 On top of that, the hacker would also have to alter it in such a way that it remains cryptographically intact.
 Considering that the ledger is in constant flux due to ongoing transactions, this is an impossible feat.
 And yet, someone may have found a way around it.

 So, why is it not taking the world by storm?
 That has more to do with our human nature than with BitCoin itself.
 We are addicted to our current monetary system and instead of using BitCoin as a currency we started using it as a trading commodity.
 People will often, before buying something with BitCoins, first calculate what the equivalent value is in their government issued currency and then pay the equivalent amount in BitCoins.
 That would be the equivalent of me going to buy a coffee here in Australia and negotiating the price of that coffee based on the exchange rate with the Euro.
 That’s not how accepted currencies are used.
 And that is the first big problem BitCoin is dealing with.